Anvesh-2095/ChatServerCLI/readme.md

 ### Installation
 `git clone https://github.com/Anvesh-2095/ChatServerCLI.git`

-first run an instance of server and then run client.
+First run an instance of server and then run client.